Go Back

 Give it a few minutes to heat up then add the cooking oil.
 I'm working with a 10" pan.
 I will therefore pour 4 tablespoons of the oil into my pan.
 Incase your pan is smaller, adjust the cooking oil accordingly.

-Give the cooking oil about a minute to get a little hot then reduce the fire to medium to low heat.
+Give the cooking oil about a minute to get a little hot then reduce the flame to medium to low heat.

 Use a tablespoon to scoop the butter and drop a tablespoon of the butter into the pan.
 Ensure to focus on one point as you drop the butter for it to spread out from there to form a fairly round scone.

-For an 10" to 11" pan, I will usually drop about 7 to 8 scoops into the pan.
+For a 10" to 11" pan, I will usually drop about 7 to 8 scoops into the pan.

 • Step Four: